-The Breast Cancer Now Toby Robins Research Centre brings together world leaders in key research areas and has more than 100 doctors and scientists.
+The Breast Cancer Now Toby Robins Research Centre brings together world leaders in key research areas and has over 90 doctors and scientists.

 In 1999, the Breast Cancer Now Toby Robins Research Centre opened its doors to some of the brightest minds in research, with the sole aim of tackling breast cancer and stopping women dying from the disease.
 Now 20 years on, the Centre, housed in the Mary-Jean Mitchell-Green Building at the Institute of Cancer Research in London, continues to make great progress into advancing our understanding of the causes of breast cancer and developing essential new treatments.
 We take a look back over its incredible history and the role the Centre has played in shaping the breast cancer research landscape of today.

 Where it all began

 In 1986 the actress Toby Robins, died from breast cancer.
 Her husband Bill Freedman and their family refused to accept that her story should end there.
 Instead, he turned her loss into something remarkable.

 Together with Professor Barry Gusterson of the Institute of Cancer Research, he recognised that a new approach was needed to tackle the disease.